dashpay/docs/introduction/features.rst

 of two other people, without having your coins ever leave your wallet.
 You retain control of your money at all times.

+You can view a practical guide to use PrivateSend :ref:`here <dashcore- privatesend-instantsend>`.

 The PrivateSend process works like this:

 #.
 PrivateSend begins by breaking your transaction inputs down into